 General James H. Carleton, leading a Federal army eastward in 1862 to head off the Confederate invasion of New Mexico, fought for two days, July 15th and 16th, in a battle with the Apache for control of nearby Apache Spring.

 This battle occurred when an advance guard of 96 California volunteers, marching toward the San Simon River along the old Butterfield Road through Apache Pass.
 As they approached the abandoned stage station, Cochise and his ally, Mangas Coloradas, with a combined force of about 150 warriors, ambushed the rear of the column.
 The Californians countermarched from the station, driving the Apache into the hills, only to find they had taken up new positions around the Apache Spring.
 The Californians attacked again and finally reached the water, after dispersing the Apache from rock fortifications commanding both flanks of the spring.

 This battle led directly to the establishment of Fort Bowie.
 Sergeant Albert Fountain chronicled the event:

-Our line dashed forward, and advanced under a continuous and galling fire from both sides of the canyon until we reached a point within 50 yards of the spring.
+Our line dashed forward and advanced under continuous and galling fire from both sides of the canyon until we reached a point within 50 yards of the spring.
 Then from the rocks and willows above the spring came a sheet of flame.

 I ordered the men to fix bayonets and make one dash for the summit and the next moment we were over a rough stone wall and on the inside of a circular fortification some 30 feet in diameter; 50 or more Indians were going out and down the hill on the opposite side.